 Wondering when to start sleep training?

-The best answer is to start sleep training when you are ready.
+You should start sleep training when you feel ready.

-Many parents decide to sleep train when they are ready to transition baby to a crib.
-Moving to a crib in their nursery is when many babies need to learn independent sleep habits.
+Many parents decide to sleep train when they are ready to transition their baby to a crib.

 Other times parents sleep train if their baby is going through a sleep regression or they’re dealing with short naps.